rendajs/manual/manual/en/materials/material-maps.md

 3. Right-click the default pipeline config and choose **Copy Asset UUID**.
 4. Now go back to the **Project Window** and make sure your material map is selected.
-5. Right click the droppable GUI next to **Forward Pipeline Config** and choose **Paste Asset UUID**.
+5. Right-click the droppable GUI next to **Forward Pipeline Config** and choose **Paste Asset UUID**.
-6. When asked, allow clipboard permission prompt.
+6. When asked, allow clipboard permission via the prompt.

 You should now see a list of mappable properties.
 Each property allows you to configure a mapped name for it.
-The mapped name is the property name that will be visible inside of the material asset.
+The mapped name is the property name that will be visible inside the material asset.

 If you have enabled multiple material map types.
 You can point multiple properties to the same value by giving them the same mapped name.
-So for instance, the WebGPU Renderer might use 'normalTexture', but maybe a fbx exporter plugin might use a different name like 'normalMap'.
-In that scenario you could change the mapped name of the fbx material map type so that it points to 'normalTexture' as well.
+So for instance, the WebGPU Renderer might use 'normalTexture', but maybe an FBX exporter plugin might use a different name like 'normalMap'.
+In that scenario, you could change the mapped name of the FBX material map type so that it points to 'normalTexture' as well.